wg-osr/walkerga.github.io/class/sp_dwarf.md

 leather armor, axe, rough iron shield.

 <ins>Starting Skills (+5)</ins><br>
-Your starting weapon, your trade (roll on the [1D200 Failed Medieval Careers](http://tenfootpolemic.blogspot.com/2014/01/200-failed-medieval-careers.html)).
+Axes, and your trade (roll on the [1D200 Failed Medieval Careers](http://tenfootpolemic.blogspot.com/2014/01/200-failed-medieval-careers.html)).

 For every Dwarf template you have, increase the number of [armor pieces](/2020/11/09/base-rules#equipment) you can wear by 1.